21 Simple Stress Management Techniques List that Works

 Although we are already experts in promoting leisure-time stress, work remains the primary source of stress for most of us.

-Therefore the following techniques aim at relieving stress and pressure you feel at the office in a simple way.
+Therefore, the following techniques aim at relieving the stress and pressure you feel at the office.

 Standard e-mail software is set to check for new messages every few minutes, close to real-time.

-I’m sure we can agree that you aren’t just getting stressed, but also distracted from important work by always checking e-mails.
+We can agree that you aren’t just getting stressed and distracted from important work by constantly checking e-mails.
 With that in mind, turn off notifications to make your life simpler.

 So you will be able to get things done in unblocked periods.
 It’s even possible to reduce e-mail periods incrementally.